 About

-Paul J. BennettI’m an engineer, designer, fabricator, certified motorcycle technician, and former professional road racing motorcycle builder/tuner.
-I started riding motorcycles when I was nine years old, and began racing moto-cross and riding enduros when I was around sixteen.
+I’m an engineer, designer, fabricator, maker, certified motorcycle technician, and former professional road racing motorcycle builder/tuner.
+I started riding motorcycles when I was nine years old and began racing moto-cross and riding enduros when I was around sixteen.
 I competed in desert races and raced short track, moto-cross, and TT-scrambles while serving in the US Marine Corps and stationed in 29 Palms, California.
-After the service I started roadracing and worked my way up to expert at the club level and later acquired a professional AMA roadracing license to compete in the Battle of the Twins series (precursor to Super Twins).
-I was also a professional race bike tuner for independant rider, Joel Samick in the AMA professional Superbike Series of races.
+After the service, I started road racing and worked my way up to expert at the club level and later acquired a professional AMA road racing license to compete in the Battle of the Twins series (precursor to Super Twins).
+I was also a professional race bike tuner for an independent rider, Joel Samick in the AMA professional Superbike Series of races.
 As I got older, it hurt more when I crashed and took longer to recover.
 I then got into the Harley thing, was in bike clubs, did the poker runs and took part in various other events of that nature.
 For awhile I was a road captain and assistant director of the Cape Cod Chapter of HOG (I’m a life member of the National HOG Club).

 I began my career as a motorcycle mechanic.
 I was trained in the beginning at local shops (OJT) and then later sent to various manufacturers factory training schools.
 I later attended American Motorcycle Institute in Daytona, Florida and graduated first in my class (1976).

 I’ve worked as a motorcycle mechanic, service manager, and general manager of several motorcycle dealerships over the years.
 I later returned to school and earned my BS degree in engineering.
-I worked as a professional engineer and returned to the motorcycle industry to design, build, and tune motorcycle roadracing engines in the mid-eighties (the business back in the mid-eighties was known as Bennett Engine Dynamics).
+I worked as a professional engineer and returned to the motorcycle industry to design, build, and tune motorcycle road racing engines in the mid-eighties (the business back in the mid-eighties was known as Bennett Engine Dynamics).
 Customers had me build and tune complete machines during that time, along with drag bike engines, hot street machines, moto-cross racing engines, and I even built/prepped a few formula car engines for local SCCA club racers.

-Check out my blog for other updates (found on this site).
+Check out my blog for other updates.

 Feel free to contact me with your comments and suggestions.